-Reconstructive microsurgery for breast cancer
+Reconstructive microsurgery for breast cancer patients

-For patients who have had previous abdominal surgery or who are not candidates for the DIEP flap, tissue can often be used from the thigh or buttock.
+For patients who have had previous abdominal surgery or who are not candidates for the DIEP flap, tissue may often be used from the thigh or buttock.
 Your surgeon will evaluate all potential options and work with you to devise a safe and effective reconstructive plan that meets your individual goals and needs.

 What is reconstructive microsurgery?